guicalare/Hwmon-python/README.md

 - /dev/input/by-id
 - /dev/disk/by-id

-## How to use and call the bookstore?
+## How to use and call the library?

 ```python